benhonda/rpi4-remote-nas-server-with-omv5-and-nextcloud/README.md

 ### A quick note before continuing...

-Now that OMV is up and running, we've officially made a RPi NAS Server.
+Now that OMV is up and running, we've officially made an RPi NAS Server.
 The rest of this tutorial uses NextCloud to make our NAS Server cloud-based (i.e. accessible from anywhere).

 ## 3. Install NextCloud on top of OMV